Staff Organisation Structure and LT

 My weekends are filled with visits to friends and family, we will often enjoy a variety of board games.
 I enjoy going for long walks by the sea or across the moors, painting, and studying neuropsychology.
 I am also learning to play the harp!

-Josie Glover, Head of Nurture
+Josie Glover, Assistant Headteachure Nurture

 I graduated from the University of Wales, Newport with a BA HONS in Performing Arts.